mpv-player/mpv.io/source/_bug-reports.md

 Please provide enough information so that the bug can be reproduced without much trouble.
 Also include any details that could help us hunt down the bug.
-Use your common sense for this: if it looks a platform specific bug, include you OS version; if it's a video display problem, include video card model and video driver type and version; etc.
+Use your common sense for this: if it looks a platform specific bug, include your OS version; if it's a video display problem, include GPU model, video driver type and version; etc.

 This guide goes on with recurring scenarios and which information might be needed to properly isolate the bug.

 ### Compilation failures

-- Paste the content of the `config.log` file that waf creates in the `build` directory.
+- Paste the content of the `meson-logs/meson-log.txt` file that is created in your build directory.

-- Paste the compilation error result from `./waf build` if you went past the configure step.
+- Paste the compilation error result from `ninja` if you went past the configure step.

 ### Mind the config

 - Make sure it's actually a bug.
 A lot of times users forget they added something in their config file and think mpv is misbehaving.
-Always try to use the `--no-config` CLI option before reporting.
+Always try to use the `--no-config` option before reporting.

 - If `--no-config` removes the buggy behavior, the bug is triggered by a particular set of options.
 Work your way through your config file